 Bachelor of Business Administration

-Our 42-credit-hour Bachelor of Business Administration with a major in strategic business communication program provides the knowledge and skills to plan, develop, deliver, and manage the strategic communication for a variety of businesses and organizations.
+Our 45-credit-hour Bachelor of Business Administration with a major in marketing program provides the knowledge and skills to plan, develop, deliver, and manage marketing strategies for a variety of businesses and organizations.
 The BBA core focuses on knowledge and skills in management, leadership, finance, accounting, marketing, technology, economics, and project planning.